 Ali Radfar, M.D., a former venture capitalist, equity research analyst, and investment banker, with over $7.5B USD relevant transactional expertise in M&A, IPOs, and Private Placements within the Device, Instrumentation, and Biopharmaceutical sectors rounds out the management team as CFO.

-Jerry Jasinowski is a founding member of Neolitics as well as Chairman of the Board and an investor.
+Jerry Jasinowski is a founding member of Neolitics as well as former Chairman of the Board and an investor.
 He founded and is the former President of the Manufacturing Institute (MI), the 501(c)(3) affiliate of the National Association of Manufacturers (NAM), which is the largest US industrial trade association.
 Jerry was also the President and CEO of NAM for 14 years, a $20 million trade association with 13,000 corporate members and a staff of 180 people.
 He was the former Assistant Secretary for Policy for the US Department of Commerce as well as a former Senior Research Economist for the US Congress.
 In addition to serving on Neolitics’ Board, Jerry serves on the boards of the Timken Company (NYSE:TKR), Harsco Corporation (NYSE: HSC), Northwest Biotherapeutics (NASDAQ: NWBO), and the Phoenix Companies (NYSE: PNX).